Last Glacial Period: Southern Hemisphere

 Glaciation of the Southern Hemisphere was less extensive.
-Ice sheets existed in the Andes (Patagonian Ice Sheet), where six glacier advances between 33,500 and 13,900 BP in the Chilean Andes have been reported.
+Ice sheets existed in the Andes (Patagonian Ice Sheet), where six glacier advances between 33,500 and 13,900 years ago in the Chilean Andes have been reported.
 Antarctica was entirely glaciated, much like today, but unlike today the ice sheet left no uncovered area.
 In mainland Australia only a very small area in the vicinity of Mount Kosciuszko was glaciated, whereas in Tasmania glaciation was more widespread.
 An ice sheet formed in New Zealand, covering all of the Southern Alps, where at least three glacial advances can be distinguished.

 Local ice caps existed in the highest mountains of the island of New Guinea, where temperatures were 5 to 6 °C colder than at present.
 The main areas of Papua New Guinea where glaciers developed during the LGP were the Central Cordillera, the Owen Stanley Range, and the Saruwaged Range.
 Mount Giluwe in the Central Cordillera had a "more or less continuous ice cap covering about 188 km^{2} and extending down to 3200-3500 m".
 In Western New Guinea, remnants of these glaciers are still preserved atop Puncak Jaya and Ngga Pilimsit.

 Small glaciers developed in a few favorable places in Southern Africa during the last glacial period.
 (Note: Prior to the 2010s, considerable debate arose on whether Southern Africa was glaciated during the last glacial cycle or not.)
 (Note: The former existence of large glaciers or deep snow cover over much of the Lesotho Highlands has been judged unlikely considering the lack of glacial morphology (e.g. roche moutonnées) and the existence of periglacial regolith that has not been reworked by glaciers.
 Estimates of the mean annual temperature in Southern Africa during the last glacial maximum indicate the temperatures were not low enough to initiate or sustain a widespread glaciation.
 The former existence of rock glaciers or large glaciers is, according to the same study, ruled out, because of a lack of conclusive field evidence and the implausibility of the 10–17 °C temperature drop, relative to the present, that such features would imply.)
 These small glaciers would have been located in the Lesotho Highlands and parts of the Drakensberg.
 The development of glaciers was likely aided in part due to shade provided by adjacent cliffs.
 Various moraines and former glacial niches have been identified in the eastern Lesotho Highlands a few kilometres west of the Great Escarpment, at altitudes greater than 3,000 m on south-facing slopes.
 Studies suggest that the annual average temperature in the mountains of Southern Africa was about 6 °C colder than at present, in line with temperature drops estimated for Tasmania and southern Patagonia during the same time.
 This resulted in an environment of relatively arid periglaciation without permafrost, but with deep seasonal freezing on south-facing slopes.
 Periglaciation in the eastern Drakensberg and Lesotho Highlands produced solifluction deposits and blockfields; including blockstreams and stone garlands.